Appropedia/extension/README.md

 * Simplifies contributions by new developers via pull requests
 * Simplifies development by allowing us to make use of code editors
 * Simplifies styling by allowing us to make use of LESS
-* Improves performance by allowing us to make use of [MediaWiki's Resource Loader](https://www.mediawiki.org/wiki/ResourceLoader)
+* Improves performance by allowing us to make use of [MediaWiki's Resource Loader](https://www.mediawiki.org/wiki/ResourceLoader) and avoiding unnecessary web requests to MediaWiki:Common.js and MediaWiki:Common.css
 * Allows us to translate strings via https://translatewiki.net
 * Furthers our commitment to open source code as well as content